 The Museum offers free activity days twice a month

-on 1st and 3rd Saturdays from 1-4 pm*
+on various Saturdays from 3-5 pm as listed

 Cost: FREE (donations are welcome)

 We feature a Punch and Judy puppet show,

 a puppet craft time,